louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

   flexicast flow and continue receiving data through unicast, even temporarilly.
 A reason why it would be better to continue through the unicast path is that the underlying IP multicast tree may be failing.

-_TODO: à discuter en security considerations
-The two aforementionned reasons could include malicious receivers whishing to degrade the overall performance of communication through the flexicast flow.
-By letting the source unilaterally decide to remove receivers from a flexicast flow, the impact of malicious receivers is limited.

 # Reliability

 The reliability mechanism of Flexicast QUIC uses the standard QUIC mechanism.